ahmadmaherr/school-management-api/README.md

 ## Get Started

-This project require some prequesites and dependenscies to be installed, you can find the instructions below
+This project require some prequesites and dependencies to be installed, you can find the instructions below:

 > To get a local copy, follow these next steps: